 Internal Medicine Residency Medical Education Pathway

-The Medical Education Pathway is a one-year program designed to provide an opportunity for selected residents to learn about medical education and practice their teaching skills.
+The Medical Education Pathway is designed to provide an opportunity for selected residents to learn about medical education and practice their teaching skills.
+The program can be completed over one or two years.
 Activities occur in a longitudinal fashion under the mentorship of our Educators Academy, which includes master teachers within the Department of Internal Medicine.
+Through a competitive application process, HO2 and HO3 residents are selected for this pathway.

 Pathway Curriculum